Karns11/RandomUserDataPipeline/README.md

 Next, I will pass each of the names in the resulting dataset to the namsor api.
 Namsor has an api endpoint to genderize a given first and last name.
 So, I will loop through each of the users, pass the first and last name as parameters to genderize the names, and then retain a handful of interesting returned fields to be used for analysis later on.
 I made the decision to not use the following APIs: https://nationalize.io/, https://genderize.io/, https://agify.io/, since they have very strict rate limits (only 100 per day for all).
 As a result, I came across the Namsor api which is very similar but has a more generous free tier (as long as you create a free account and include the api key as a header in the request).

+I also decided to implement try/except blocks when making the api calls to the namsor api.
+I decided to do this because the namsor api does still have rate limits, and when I was developing this, I was running into timeout erros.
+So, in an attempt to handle those timeout errors gracefully, I decided to implement try/except logic, and then log the errors and exit the application if they are encountered.
+The reason I am exiting the application as soon as an error or non-200 response is encountered (sys.exit(1)), is because the requirements state that you must use an additional api to infer more details about the names.
+So, if every name is not passed to the namsor api to predict its gender, then I do not want to save the dataframe to the database.

 So, here is how I handled that logic:

 ```python